danielcorin/blog/content/til/fastai/lesson4-blog-post-imitator/index.md

 ```

 To workaround this challenge, I changed all the file extensions to `.txt`.
-This allowed the model to load an tokenize the dataset.
+This allowed the model to load and tokenize the dataset.

-Next, I had an issue with the encoding
+Next, I had an issue with encoding

 ```
     return f.read()